ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mqtt/README.md

 Congratulations!
 Now you can control the system ioBroker and receive data via a cloud service!

 ## Changelog

+### __WORK IN PROGRESS__
+* (Apollon77) only remember messages for this client id and not from others
+* (Apollon77) do not remember last will and only process internally
+* (Apollon77) on "disconnect" message do not send last will as specified
+* (foxriver76) prevent errors in js-controller 3.3 and detect datatype changes for objects

 ### 2.3.5 (2021-02-27)
 * (Apollon77) js-controller 2.0 is now required at least